 - Which products tend to be left in the cart the longest?
 Will it help to offer discounted or free shipping for them?

-You also have to ensure that whatever strategy you come up with, the fulfillment team can handle it.
+You also have to ensure that the fulfillment team can handle whatever strategy you come up with.
 No matter what the customer chooses, people in fulfillment must pick, pack, and ship their items accurately and timely.
 You can ask them the following questions:

 - Are the new shipping options going to slow down operations?

 - Is the entire team aware of the upcoming shipping promotions?